Wang-Lin-boop/GeminiMol/README.md

 ## License

 GeminiMol is released under the Academic Free Licence, which permits academic use, modification and distribution free of charge, but prohibits unauthorised commercial use, including commercial training and as part of a paid computational platform.
-However, communication and authorization with [our laboratory supervisor](baifang@shanghaitech.edu.cn) is permitted for its application in pipeline development and research activities within pharmaceutical R&D.
+However, communication and authorization with [our supervisor](baifang@shanghaitech.edu.cn) is permitted for its application in pipeline development and research activities within pharmaceutical R&D.

 ## Get in Touch